 The Critical Role of Public Legal Education in Societies Governed by the Rule of Law

 At some point in high school, we learn that we live in a nomocracy, which is a fancy ten-cent word for a society governed by the rule of law.
 The whole “governed by the rule of law” thing is an especially important quality of democracies like ours.
-It includes the following rights: the right to … [Read more...]
+It includes the following rights: All of … [Read more...]

 A2J and Public Legal Education in 2020 in Alberta